 The Colorado Department of Education has partnered with two federally-funded family organizations in supporting these actions:

-Several CDE initiatives are working with RtI/PBIS and Exceptional Student Services Unit on this component, including Dropout Prevention and School Engagement; Language, Culture, and Equity; Office of Federal Program Administration; and Early Childhood Initiatives.
+Several CDE initiatives are working with RtI/PBIS and Exceptional Student Services Unit on this component, including Dropout Prevention and School Engagement; Office of Culturally and Linguistically Diverse Education; Office of Federal Program Administration; and Early Childhood Initiatives.